Samuel Armenteros: Loan to Portland Timbers

 In February 2018, Armenteros was loaned by Benevento to Portland Timbers of Major League Soccer.
 He won MLS's Goal of the Week twice in a row in May 2018.
 His loan contract expired on 31 December 2018, and he returned to Benevento.

 Loan to Crotone

 On 30 January 2020, he joined Crotone on loan.

 Fujairah

 On 5 October 2020, Armenteros signed with Emirati club Fujairah.

 Second return to Heracles Almelo

 On 31 January 2022, Armenteros returned to Heracles Almelo until the end of the 2021–22 season, with an option to extend.

+Al-Kholood

+On 11 August 2023, Armenteros joined Saudi Arabian club Al-Kholood.
+On 14 January 2024, Armenteros was released from his contract.

+Shenzhen Peng City

+On 29 February 2024, Armenteros joined Chinese Super League club Shenzhen Peng City.

 International career

 Having appeared for the Sweden U17, U19, and U21 teams a total of 18 times, Armenteros made his full international debut for Sweden on 13 June 2017 in a friendly 1–1 draw with Norway.
 He also scored first his international goal in that game, 13 minutes after coming on as a substitute for John Guidetti.

-Armenteros made his competitive international debut for Sweden on 31 August 2017 in a 2018 FIFA World Cup qualifier against Bulgaria when he replaced Jakob Johansson in the 82nd minute of a 2–3 loss.
+Armenteros made his competitive international debut for Sweden on 31 August 2017 in a 2018 FIFA World Cup qualifier against Bulgaria when he replaced Jakob Johansson in the 82nd minute of a 3–2 loss.